 Production for sale with its profit motive will come to an end; goods and services will be produced to directly supply needs without the intervention of buying and selling.
 The mechanisms of the market will be replaced by a self-adjusting system of production for use.
 The productive and distributive network will be geared to respond in a flexible way to information about needs, communicated to it directly as required amounts of specific goods and materials.

 With the abolition of market mechanisms, people will be able to obtain the food, clothes and other articles they need for their personal consumption by going into a store or distribution centre and taking according to their own self-defined needs.
 Housing will be rent-free, with heating, lighting and water supplied free of charge.
 Transport, healthcare, communications and education will be organised as free public services.
 There will be no admission charges for entertainment and recreation.
 Money will become redundant.

 Socialism means the abolition of the wages system

 Since people will have free access to what they need, productive work will no longer be performed for an employer in return for a wage or salary but will become a voluntary service organised on a democratic basis.
 The factories, farms, offices, schools, hospitals and other places of work will be administered democratically by those working in them.
-People will undertake this work service as their contribution to the necessary social tasks of producing the goods to keep the stores stocked with the things for people to take for their personal consumption and of running the free public services and the administration.
+People will undertake this work service as their contribution to the necessary social tasks of producing the goods to keep the stores stocked with the things for people to take for their personal consumption and running the free public services and the administration.

 Socialism means a world community

-Because capitalism itself is already a world system which, either in its private or in its state form, dominates the whole globe, socialism too can only be a world system.
+Because capitalism itself is already a world system that, either in its private or in its state form, dominates the whole globe, socialism too can only be a world system.
 This means that socialism could not be established in just one country but only as a world community without frontiers, in which the natural and industrial resources of the Earth will be the common heritage of present and future generations.
 The world will be regarded as one country and humanity as one people.